Google Chrome adds support for Switch controllers

 - Xbox Scarlett Cloud: a streaming-only console?

-But a Google Chrome OS update has now added support for Nintendo Switch's Joy-Con and Pro Controllers, in both wired and wireless configurations.
+But an update to Google's Chromium OS, on which the Chrome browser is based, has now added support for Nintendo Switch's Joy-Con and Pro Controllers, in both wired and wireless configurations.

 While Google has already patented its own controller design, likely to be used in tandem with the service, expanded controller support for rival console-makers will be crucial to drawing in a wide audience used to playing with particular hardware.